Enriqueta Martí: Declarations and testimonies

 Martí was interrogated about the presence of Teresita Guitart in her house and explained that she had found the girl, lost and hungry, the day before in the Ronda de Sant Pau.
 Claudia Elías denied this because she had seen the girl in her flat several days before the arrest.

 Martí was also questioned about the presence of bones, human remains, creams, potions, poultices, ointments, blood bottles, as well as the boning knife.
 Interrogators asked if she had subjected the bones to be burned or cooked, as forensics suggested.
 Martí claimed that she studied human anatomy, but under pressure from the interrogators she confessed that she was a healer and used children as raw material for the production of her remedies.
 She claimed to be an expert, and knew how to make the best remedies and preparations that were highly sought after by wealthy people of good social position.

-During interrogation she disclosed the locations of her other flats (carrer Tallers, carrer Picalqués, Jocs Florals and her home in Sant Feliu de Llobregat), and told investigators where to look inside them.
-She was already known for, and confessed to, her services as a procurer for pedophiles, but out of anger at the fate that awaited her, did not name a single customer.
+During interrogation, she disclosed the locations of her other flats (carrer Tallers, carrer Picalqués, Jocs Florals and her home in Sant Feliu de Llobregat), and told investigators where to look inside them.
+She was already known for, and confessed to, her services as a procurer for paedophiles, but out of anger at the fate that awaited her, did not name a single customer.

 Investigators knew of the existence of the little boy known as "Pepito" from the testimony of Angelita and Claudia Elias.
 Martí claimed Pepito had been entrusted to her by a family that could not care for him.
-When asked for his whereabouts, she said that he had gone to the country because he had become ill, the same excuse she had used with her inquiring neighbor, Claudia Elías.
-Overwhelming evidence, and Angelita's testimony shattered this excuse.
+When asked about his whereabouts, she said that he had gone to the country because he had become ill, the same excuse she had used with her inquiring neighbor, Claudia Elías.
+Overwhelming evidence and Angelita's testimony shattered this excuse.
 She was unable to refute bloody clothes in a sack, the knife, and some remnants of fresh fat, blood, and bones.
 These remains were those of Pepito.
 Nor could she identify the family that had entrusted her with the child, making it clear that the boy was another kidnapped child.

 An Aragonese woman from Alcañiz recognized her as the kidnapper of her infant son, some six years earlier, in 1906.
 Martí displayed an extraordinary kindness to the exhausted and hungry woman after a very long journey from their land and was allowed to hold the child.
 Using an excuse, she moved away from the mother then disappeared.
 The unfortunate mother never found her son nor came to know what she did with him.
 It is suspected that she used the baby to manufacture her remedies.

 Martí confessed that she had prostituted a girl of seventeen years in a brothel on carrer Sabadell, and had also performed abortions, but she never confessed to killing anyone.